SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 In my experience, the current industry norm is "practical" programming problems loosely inspired by what the company actually does.
 As a general rule, companies seem to place the highest value on writing code that runs successfully on simple test cases, and secondarily, on good communication, clean code, and quick iteration.

-If you know the basic features of one programming language well (conditionals, loops, functions, classes), and can apply three data stuctures - lists, hash tables, and linked lists - in that language, you should be set for most coding interviews.
-Add heaps and trees/graphs to that, and you are pretty much as prepared as you need to be.
+If you know the basic features of one programming language well (conditionals, loops, functions, classes), and can apply two data stuctures - lists and hash tables - in that language, you should be set for most coding interviews.
+Add queues, heaps, and trees/graphs to that, and you are pretty much as prepared as you need to be.

 The 80-20 rule really applies to coding interview prep.
 Rather than aiming to become a virtuoso, put in the effort to gain basic interviewing proficiency in your language of choice.
 Twenty percent of the work required to become a LeetCode "expert" puts you in a position to ace more than eighty percent of your coding interviews.